 The early-20th-century labour movement was stronger on the West Coast, in Christchurch and in North Island centres than in Dunedin.

 The ‘red’ Federation of Labour, which organised workers nationally between 1908 and 1913, had little impact in Otago outside Port Chalmers.
 J. T. Paul, who had a background in Methodism and temperance activism, was the dominant figure in Dunedin labour politics.
 He was elected president of the two-year-old Labour Party in 1918.

-In the interwar years Otago’s population and settlement did not expand as it did in the North Island dairying regions.
+In the interwar years, population and settlement did not expand in Otago as they did in the North Island dairying regions.
 While industrial employment grew in North Island centres, in Otago there was a slight decline.

 Both city and region were hard hit by the depression of the early 1930s.
 Dunedin’s population fell by 3,000 between 1926 and 1936, to 82,000.

 Between the late 1940s and early 1960s rural prosperity, due to higher prices and improved farming practices, led to urban growth.
 Smaller centres had stopped growing, but Ōamaru’s population increased by 75%, Balclutha’s more than doubled, and Alexandra’s and Mosgiel’s tripled.
 Mosgiel’s population increase was partly due to overspill from Dunedin.
 Dunedin itself grew by more than a quarter, to 105,000.

 The fastest post-war growth occurred in ‘hydro towns’ – towns developed especially for the construction of dams and hydroelectric power stations.
 These were Kurow in the 1920s and Ōtemātātā in the 1950s and 1960s, both on the Waitaki River, and Roxburgh on the Clutha in the 1950s.
 Cromwell was a long-established town, but grew rapidly in the 1980s as the base for the Clyde dam project, which flooded part of the town.